 Conjuring Up Traditional Characters in the 1988–2015 Period

-The examples above suggest that during the 1988–-2015 period, writers pursued diverse approaches rather than a single one when conjuring up traditional characters in their stories.
+The examples above suggest that during the 1988–2015 period, writers pursued diverse approaches rather than a single one when conjuring up traditional characters in their stories.
 Many children’s storywriters use characters as expressive tools for contemporary reality.
-They seek to convey their view of it and to express their own ideas by through traditional characters.
+They seek to convey their view of it and to express their own ideas through traditional characters.
 The writers’ approach to the deployment of traditional characters in this period differed according to their creative abilities and awareness of folk heritage.
 The writers were careful not to simply place traditional characters onto their narratives as unchanging icons, as had been done in the past.
-Instead, they aimed to modernize the characters, giving them attributes that matched the authors' contemporary experiences.
+Instead, they aimed to modernize the characters, giving them attributes that matched the authors’ contemporary experiences.

 Invoking the Traditional Characters of Hasan al-Shatir and the Ghūl in Stories for Children